 We all have our favorite pieces of furniture, decorations, or awards, but a minimalist home is about keeping those away and not where they can be seen in plain sight.
 Same thing with closets with no doors or cloth racks.
-One colored closets work way better as an alternative.
+One colored closet work way better as an alternative.

 We all have an emotional attachment to things, but minimalism is about being present and cherishing those memories as best as you can, without needing to attach them to material stuff.
-If you have a picture that was given to you as a gift or you have a souvenir that you bought when you were traveling around Europe if you want a minimalist home to understand that they do not belong in your living room.
+If you have a picture that was given to you as a gift or you have a souvenir that you bought when you were travelling around Europe if you want a minimalist home to understand that they do not belong in your living room.

 Do not throw stuff away that you really like or that means a lot to you.
 Everyone own material things that make us happy and satisfied, and they should stay with you, but a minimalist home doesn’t display object like those in plain sight.

 As I said before, minimalism is a philosophy of focusing on owning less and experiencing more.